NJ Sheltie Rescue NJ Sheltie Rescue

 Penny, you will be missed.
 Fly free sweet Penny.

-Heavy gained another Sheltie Angel, Rudy.
+Heaven gained another Sheltie Angel, Rudy.

 We will miss you sweet Rudy.
 You were much loved and had found your forever home to enjoy, even if it was for a short time with us.
 Fly free over the Bridge, sweet Rudy.